 - Three hashtags is recommended and is THE RULE for posting in most places.

 Trust Levels are time & activity based ranks you can earn.
-To reach the next level, you need to fulfill the requirements needed.
-They represent the heart of your posting activity.
+To reach the next level, you will need to fulfill the requirements needed.

 TL 0= New User